-Changes of Assumptions: In 2017, the accounting discount rate reduced from 7.65 percent to 7.15 percent.
+Changes of Assumptions: In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 In 2016, there were no changes.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense.)
-In 2014, amounts reported were based on the 7.5 percent discount rate.

-Required Supplementary Information (Unaudited) Schedule of Proportionate Share of Net OPEB Liability and Related Ratios For the Year Ended June 30, 2018
+City of Pomona Housing Authority Required Supplementary Information (Unaudited) Schedule of the Authority's Proportionate Share of Net OPEB Liability and Related Ratios For the Year Ended June 30, 2019